 It helps to know your interests.
 You can keep an open mind of course and that’s probably the best approach.
 Having too specific an idea of pre-imagined photos from a place you’ve never visited may be limiting.
 Once again look to see the kinds of photography the tour offers and then check this against the published images.

 They should offer links to student galleries or photos.
 If they don’t then you can’t be sure tour students are achieving the kinds of photos you hope to get.
 If it’s about photographing people then how will this happen exactly?
 What kinds of photos of people will you hope to get?
 The tour information should indicate the type of photos you’ll have access to, be it reportage or portraits and the kinds of opportunities you’ll get.
-For example are the local responsive to cameras and has access to people been pre-arranged giving you the maximum chance for great photos?
+For example is the local responsive to cameras and has access to people been pre-arranged giving you the maximum chance for great photos?

 Price – surely more means better